 Philosophy

 Back in 2017, I got inspired and wrote down my own philosophy that feels right even after all these years.
-Its central idea is distinguishing concepts that are transient (like a human life), that are eternal (like the universe), and that are somewhere in between – since those are the most intriguing, let's focus on them more.
+Its central idea is distinguishing concepts that are from our perspective transient (like a human life), that are eternal (like the universe), and that are somewhere in between – since those are the most intriguing, let's focus on them more.

 In essence, it refers to the experience and knowledge shared within society, passed from one person or generation to another.
 Some of these things are closer to transient, like how to raise children or sharpen a knife.
 Some are closer to eternal, like science or religion.
 Some are very much "in between" and closely linked to human spirit, like democracy, culture, or love.